hokkanen/st-mq/DOCS.md

 1. Install ST-MQ using the above button
 2. Install MQTT broker (Mosquitto HASS add-on address is preconfigured in config, but can be changed)
-3. In SmartThigns, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `to_st/heat/action` topic and listen for `heaton`/`heatoff` messages
+3. In SmartThigns, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `from_stmq/heat/action` topic and listen for `heaton`/`heatoff` messages
 4. Set up ST-MQ configuration on the add-on's configuration tab
-5. Start the MQ-ST add-on
+5. Start the ST-MQ add-on
 6. Access html chart at http://homeassistant.local:1234 (default port)
-7. The output files and the chart server log are in [/root/share/st-mq/](/root/share/st-mq/) under HASS file system
+7. The output files and the chart server log are in `/root/share/st-mq/` under HASS file system
 8. The HASS add-on log tab shows MQTT controller output (blue) and Easee query output (green)

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg